Classical mechanics: History

 After Newton, classical mechanics became a principal field of study in mathematics as well as physics.
-Mathematical formulations progressively allowed finding solutions to a far greater number of problems.
-The first notable mathematical treatment was in 1788 by Joseph Louis Lagrange.
-Lagrangian mechanics was in turn re-formulated in 1833 by William Rowan Hamilton.
+More abstract and generalized mathematical treatments progressively allowed finding solutions to a far greater number of problems.
+An important reformulation was made in 1788 by Joseph Louis Lagrange.
+Lagrangian mechanics was in turn refactored in 1833 by William Rowan Hamilton.

 Hamilton developed an alternative to Lagrangian mechanics now called Hamiltonian mechanics.

-Some difficulties were discovered in the late 19th century that could only be resolved by more modern physics.
-Some of these difficulties related to compatibility with electromagnetic theory, and the famous Michelson–Morley experiment.
-The resolution of these problems led to the special theory of relativity, often still considered a part of classical mechanics.
+Some difficulties in classical mechanics were discovered in the late 19th century that could only be resolved by revisions to physics.
+One of the issues related to compatibility with electromagnetic theory, and the famous Michelson–Morley experiment.
+The resolution of these problems led to the special theory of relativity, which is sometimes included within "classical" physics, but also sometimes said to be incommensurable with it.
+This theory can be viewed as an extension to the laws of physics that, together with general relativity, completes classical mechanics.

-A second set of difficulties were related to thermodynamics.
+A second issue was related to thermodynamics.
 When combined with thermodynamics, classical mechanics leads to the Gibbs paradox of classical statistical mechanics, in which entropy is not a well-defined quantity.
 Black-body radiation was not explained without the introduction of quanta.
 As experiments reached the atomic level, classical mechanics failed to explain, even approximately, such basic things as the energy levels and sizes of atoms and the photo-electric effect.
 The effort at resolving these problems led to the development of quantum mechanics.

 Since the end of the 20th century, classical mechanics in physics has no longer been an independent theory.
 Instead, classical mechanics is now considered an approximate theory to the more general quantum mechanics.
 Emphasis has shifted to understanding the fundamental forces of nature as in the Standard Model and its more modern extensions into a unified theory of everything.
 Classical mechanics is a theory useful for the study of the motion of non-quantum mechanical, low-energy particles in weak gravitational fields.